Case of US man held as spy in Russia stalls without answers

 But it hasn’t worked out that way.

 Six months later, and despite extensive U.S. efforts on his behalf, Paul Whelan is entangled in a Russian legal system so opaque that the evidence against him remains unknown.
-His brother, David, says the family has had only limited contact with him and no idea when, or if, he will be released.
+His family has had only limited contact with him and no idea when, or if, he will be released.

-“Without any information, we can’t have any certainty that anything is happening at all,” David Whelan said in an interview with The Associated Press.
+“Without any information, we can’t have any certainty that anything is happening at all,” said his brother David Whelan in an interview with The Associated Press.

 The Whelan case, which at first seemed to many like a possible Moscow tit-for-tat response to the arrest of Russian gun-rights activist Maria Butina in the United States, has become a lesson on the limits of American power to help a U.S. citizen charged with a serious crime in a hostile country.

-The 49-year-old faces a sentence of 20 years on a charge of espionage.
+The 49-year-old man faces a sentence of 20 years on a charge of espionage.

 Whelan’s case has received extensive media coverage since his Dec.
-28 arrest outside a Moscow hotel.
-Ambassador Jon Huntsman Jr. has visited him in prison as have consular officials.
-Secretary of State Mike Pompeo demanded his release.
+28 arrest at a Moscow hotel.
+Ambassador Jon Huntsman Jr. has visited him in prison and Secretary of State Mike Pompeo has said the U.S. will demand his release if the arrest is deemed inappropriate.
 Russian human rights groups have said they will look into his complaints of abusive treatment inside in Moscow’s Lefortovo Prison, a 130-year-old facility noted for strict conditions.

 None of that has seemed to produce any results.
 A Russian court late last month extended his detention until at least Aug.
 29 while the espionage case proceeds against him.